 - 422.1.
 If a player realizes that he or she can't legally take an action after starting to do so, the entire action is reversed and any payments already made are canceled.
-No abilities trigger as a result of an undone action.
+No abilities trigger and no effects apply as a result of an undone action.
 If the action was playing a spell, the spell card returns to the zone it came from.
 The player may also reverse any legal mana abilities played while making the illegal play, unless mana from them or from any triggered mana abilities they triggered was spent on another mana ability that wasn't reversed.
-Players may not reverse actions that moved cards to or from a library or that involved a random choice or random zone change. - 422.2.
+Players may not reverse actions that moved cards to a library or from a library to any zone other than the stack.
+Players may not reverse actions that involved a random choice or random zone change. - 422.2.
 When reversing illegal spells and abilities, the player who had priority retains it and may take another action or pass.
 The player may redo the reversed action in a legal way or take any other action allowed by the rules.